jandiralceu/tranform-to-grayscale/README.md

 # Image Effects

-A simple webassembly(RUST) app to apply grayscale effects into a PNG image.
+A simple Webassembly(RUST) App to apply grayscale effects into a PNG image.